Homepage News Updates Star Guide Horoscopes Nude Horoscopes Tarotscopes Compatibility Astro Shop Guest Book

 Nodes

-The point in the zodiac where a planet, particularly the Moon, passes from southern into northern lattitude is called the North Node and when moving in the opposite direction (crossing from north to south) is called the South Node.
+The point in the zodiac where a planet, particularly the Moon, passes from southern into northern latitudes is called the North Node and when moving in the opposite direction (crossing from north to south) is called the South Node.
 The motion of the Moon's Mean Node is retrograde, about 3' per day (see Dragon's Head).
 The True Node oscillates according to the Moon's "wobble" caused by the gravitational effects of the Earth/Moon interaction, so sometimes has periods of direct motion.
 The Mean Node averages this "wobble" out.
 The north node is called the ascending, the south the descending node.
 Neither the Sun nor the Earth have nodes.
 More on the Moon's Nodes.

 Nonile